mikelbluescape/mikelbluescape/README.md

-- 👋 Hi, I’m @mikelbluescape
+- 👋 Hi, I’m @mikeljap
 - 👀 I’m interested in finding the best solution to pest and rodent problem in gardens and orchards.
 - 🌱 I’m currently learning Go.
 - 💞️ I’m looking to collaborate on anything of long-lasting value.